-August, 2019 marks the beginning of my 4th year at the University of Notre Dame, Clinical Psychology, PhD program.
+August, 2021 marks the beginning of my 5th year at the University of Notre Dame, Clinical Psychology, PhD program.
 My research interests are primarily in the expression of psychopathy, personality disorders and forensic assessment of the same.
 Specifically, I am interested in pathological personality traits, in addition to the scaling and assessment of these malevolent personality types.
 Current measures of these constructs have been developed primarily with men in mind.
 I want to explore the relationship between the "dark personality" dimensions and sex/gender differences.
-I want to understand the expression of psychopathy in sex and gender (e.g., women and LGBTQ community).
-Additionally, with a degree and certification in pre-law, and crime scene investigation; legal psychology, forensic psychology, criminal law, forensic evidence, and jury decision-making is a secondary area of interest.
+Additionally, with a degree in pre-law and certification as a crime scene technician; legal psychology, criminology, forensic psychology, criminal & civil law, and jury decision-making are additional areas of research and professional interest.
 I look forward to becoming a mentor to any student interested in these areas.